Are French Bulldogs taking over?

 2. They’re not just couch potatoes!

-With their round bodies and meaty rolls, most assume french bulldogs are lazy dogs but I’ve found that most are very active and love to run.
-Since Fira is so small, she does get tired eventually but Weston could run a marathon.
+With their round bodies and meaty rolls, most assume French Bulldogs are lazy dogs but I’ve found that most are very active and love to run.
+Since Fira is so small, she does tire eventually but Weston could run a marathon.
 When he was younger, I used to take him jogging with me to Runyun Canyon (stairs/hiking) and he kept right up with me.

-They love to wrestle + play and are up for a lot of activities.
+They love to wrestle and play, have the zoomies and are up for a lot of activities.
 Although they do make great apartment dogs because of their size, it’s important to give them daily exercise.

 3. Please don’t leave me